Ziyang1992/Constrained-Simulating-Annealing/README.md

 # Constrained-Simulating-Annealing
-Those codess implement the algorithm in Phase retrieval for the binary signal：theorem and algorithm
+Those codes implement the algorithm in Phase retrieval for the binary signal：theorem and algorithm
 --------------------------------------------------------------------------------------------------------------------------

   Code demo for "Phase retrieval for the binary signal：theorem and algorithm"